 Obviously people nowadays have more options — maybe luckier — than people before the Internet era.
 Information and entertainment (and distractions) galore.

 - Why you feel anxious after watching a horrifying news?

 - Why you envy your peers despite what you have?

 - Why you keep making poor decisions?

-- Why you keep buying things you don’t really need?
+- Why you keep buying stuff you don’t really need?

 - Why you’re always angry with your fellowmen or sometimes the government?